-We will raise our transaction banking capabilities in Asia and strengthen our client relationships in US capital markets.
+We are raising our transaction banking capabilities in Asia and strengthening our client relationships in US capital markets.
 We will also aim to expand our transaction banking income by capturing capital flows in the high-growth region of Asia, with an awareness of changes to supply chains in the wake of the COVID-19 pandemic.

-Also, mainly leveraging our strength of debt capital market business in US capital markets, we will increase our noninterest income by expanding our client base and product offerings.
+Further, mainly leveraging our strength of debt capital market business in US capital markets, we will increase our non-interest income by expanding our client base and product offerings.

 Addressing structural issues